From smooth dynamical twists to twistors of quantum groupoids

 over an appropriate open submanifold $V\subset \frakl^{\ast}$.
 By Theorem \ref{MAIN}, we obtain a twistor

 of the quantum groupoid $\cH = \cD\otimes U(\frakg)\llbracket \hbar \rrbracket$.
 Here $\cD$ is the algebra of differential operators on $V$.

 Assume that the closed submanifold $W \subset V$ consisting of characters of 1-dimensional trivial representations of $\frakl$ is nonempty.
-Let $G \supset L$ be two Lie groups integrating $\frakg$ and $\frakl$, respectively.
+Let $G $ be a Lie group integrating $\frakg$ and $L \subset G$ be a Lie subgroup integrating $\frakl \subset \frakg$.
 Consider the space of $W$-parameterized family of smooth differential operators on the homogeneous space $G/L$

 which is indeed a quantum groupoid over $S:=C^{\infty}(W) \llbracket \hbar \rrbracket$. \begin{proposition} The twistor $\cF_{\frakl}^{\frakg}$~\eqref{Eq: cFgl} of the quantum groupoid $\cH$ induces a twistor